bibisixtynine/agar-help-server/README.md

 # WebSockets Server for agar.team tampermonkey script

-## By Bibil on march 2022
+## By Bibil on may 2022

+This server :
-This server re-expedite any received message !
+- re-expedite any unknown received message
+- expedite scripts (ie agarTeamScript) asked by the tampermonkeyScript.js (which have to be installed on the client browser via tampermonkey extension)
+- display a web view